henry-bao/INFO201-Project/README.md

   * Question 2: "Of the people traveling out of a country, how many are traveling for reasons other than business?"

   * Question 3: "Does the wealth of a country affect how many of its citizens travel?"
+    - The question can be answered by comparing the country's GDP to the amount of citizens who leave the country as tourists.

   * Question 4: "How does a country's tourism expenditures show the well-being of its economy?"
     - The question can be answered by comparing the country's GDP to its tourism expenditures.